IoannisSavvakis/Galaktion-Support-for-VS-Code/README.md

 <br>

 ## Features
-* Syntax highlighting for keywords, operators, XPath epressions, strings, directives, and more.
+* Syntax highlighting for keywords, operators, XPath expressions, strings, directives, and more.